Certified Therapeutic Recreation Specialists (CTRS)

 - Ability to handle greater professional responsibilities and authority

-Certified Therapeutic Recreation specialists work in wide array of settings, including:
+Certified Therapeutic Recreation specialists work in a wide array of settings, including:

 - Rehabilitation centers